 Introduction

 Friends - Think back to the previous question that asked you to rate your relationship to each person in your class.
-Below we will refer to the students whom you rated your relationship as good or very good as “friends”.
-We will refer to the students you did not rate as good or very good as “others”.
+Below we will refer to the students with whom you rated your relationship as good or very good as “friends”.
+We will refer to the students with whom you did not rate as good or very good as “others”.

 Stealing and punishments